SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 				m.highlight(1)
 				m = m.nearby(20)

-	**Note**: The red frame is just an overlay in front of all other screen content and stays in its place, independently from the behavior of this other content, which means it is not "connected" to the *content* of the defining region.
+	**Note**: The coloured frame is just an overlay in front of all other screen content and stays in its place, independently from the behavior of this other content, which means it is not "connected" to the *content* of the defining region.
 	But it will be adjusted automatically, if you change position and/or dimension